Feeling a bit bored with your hair and fancy a change? Maybe you want to try something different, but don’t want to change the style or the length?

 Two top tips for you:

-- Try to stay within two shades lighter or darker than your current colour to achieve an end result that’s between your natural colour and the colour on your hair dye box12
+- Try to stay within two shades lighter or darker than your current colour to achieve a result that’s between your natural colour and the colour on your hair dye box 4

 - You can dye your hair when it’s wet.
-In fact, doing it this way means you’ll lose less dye and get more even results13
+Doing it this way means you’ll lose less dye and get more even results.
+5

 |Original shade||New shade||Difficulty|